 Got ants?
 We hope not!
-Ants are some of the most industrious workers in the insect kingdom (they certainly give bees a run for their money) but they can be pretty gross and creepy when you find them in your bathroom sink.
+Ants are some of the most industrious workers in the insect kingdom.
+They certainly give bees a run for their money!
+Unfortunately, ants can be pretty gross and creepy when you find them in your bathroom sink.
 It’s making us shudder just thinking about it!

 So if you’ve been worried about the infestation in your bathroom sink, please keep reading to learn how to get rid of ants in the bathroom sink: